 Baclofen is a centrally-acting skeletal muscle relaxant that was approved by the FDA in 1977 for its ability to reduce muscle spasms, muscle tightness, and pain.

 It’s typically prescribed for spastic movement disorders, most commonly in instances of:

 - Cerebral palsy

 Since its chemical makeup closely resembles the inhibitory neurotransmitter known as gamma-aminobutyric acid (GABA), baclofen has been used off-label by many individuals going through opiate withdrawal, reducing symptoms such as insomnia, anxiety, restlessness, and more.

 Studies have shown baclofen to be effective at treating opiate withdrawal symptoms, and in one study it was shown to have better success than clonidine.
 To learn more about using baclofen to reduce opiate withdrawal insomnia, I encourage you to read my article How To Use Baclofen For Opiate Withdrawal.

-Calm Support contains the following natural supplements that have been shown to be helpful at reducing opiate withdrawal insomnia:
+It contains the following natural supplements that have been shown to be helpful in reducing opiate withdrawal insomnia:

 - Passion flower